Error Handling in React With Error Boundary: A Tutorial

 Brand Studio Logo

-An error boundary is a component that tracks JavaScript errors that occur anywhere in the component tree below it and prevents the program from crashing by showing a fallback user interface.
-It enables programmers to handle failures and stop them from spreading throughout the entire application.
-The entire tree’s constructors, lifecycle functions and rendering problems are all caught by error boundaries.
+An error boundary is a React component that catches JavaScript errors that occur anywhere in the child component tree below it, and prevents the program from crashing by showing a fallback user interface.
+It enables programmers to contain failures and stop them from spreading throughout the entire application.
+Error boundaries can catch rendering errors, errors in lifecycle methods and errors in constructors of the entire tree below them.

 What Is an Error Boundary in React?